chidimo/hack-nairaland/README.md

 ## Creating the `hack-nairaland` kernel

-1. Optional: Inside your virtual environment, issue the following two commands (only needed if you created the virtual environment without using the `Pipfile` that comes with this repo.)

-    `pipenv install jupyter`

-    `pipenv install ipykernel`

-1. To create the custom `ipython` kernel, issue the following commands (This step is required)
+To create the custom `ipython` kernel, issue the following commands (This step is required)

     `python -m ipykernel install --user --name other-env --display-name "Hack nairaland"`

     `python -m ipykernel install --user --display-name "Hack nairaland or whatever name you like"`

-1. The `--user other-env` argument, value pair is optional.
-See [here](https://ipython.readthedocs.io/en/stable/install/kernel_install.html#kernels-for-different-environments) for explanation
-1. Now when you reload your `ipython/jupyter` notebooks you should see the newly created kernel listed under kernels.
-You can see some kernels I've created in the screenshot below.
+See this [gist](https://gist.github.com/chidimo/fa24e4172649e99eb1912c921117c7f6) for more details.

 ![Hack-nairaland kernel in jupyter notebook](hack-nairaland-kernel.png)